danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-2.md

 The downside to this approach is that each call to the API will incur a session lookup.
 I think this is acceptable as the app will have at most 1 user (me!).

 At work we use a home-grown authentication/session system, so for this project I'll use this opportunity to use Spring Security + Spring session.
-We'll need Spring Security to handle authn/authv and Spring Session for session management.
-By default sessions get stored in memory, but for this project, I'd like to store them in a database.
+We'll need Spring Security to handle authn/authz and Spring Session for session management.

 ### Installing Spring Session